pipebots/ros2-examples/README.md

 * A server offering a status message publisher with a client that subscribes to the publisher.
+* A server offering a single service with a client that uses that service.
+* A server offering a single action with a client that uses that action.

 All demos can be run using launch files.